On banks of environmental disaster, Ukrainians try to stand strong

 “People are in good spirits,” she says.
 “They are taking this situation with the destroyed dam as another challenge that we here in Kherson will overcome.”

-The catastrophic flooding followed destruction June 6 of the Nova Kakhovka Dam and hydroelectric power plant, about 60 miles up the Dnieper from Kherson.
+The catastrophic flooding followed destruction June 6 of the Nova Kakhovka Dam and hydroelectric power plant, about 60 miles up the Dnipro from Kherson.

 The dam’s collapse quickly drained what had been one of Europe’s largest reservoirs, created in the Soviet era decades before Ukraine’s independence to supply water to heavy industry and to enable large-scale irrigation of Ukraine’s fertile but dry southern steppes.
 The reservoir also supplied fresh water to Crimea.